astramieri/astramieri/README.md

 ### Hi there! 👋

 I'm Angelo, a *curious* Software Engineer with a strong dedication to software development and data-driven solutions.
-I thrive on exploring innovative ideas, creating impactful systems, and constantly expanding my knowledge to stay at the forefront of technology.

 Here's a quick snapshot of what keeps me busy: